irmen/prog8/docs/source/building.rst

 By default, assembly code is generated and written to ``sourcefile.asm``.
 It is then (automatically) fed to the `64tass <https://sourceforge.net/projects/tass64/>`_ cross assembler tool that assembles it into the final program.
-If you use the option to let the compiler auto-start a C-64 emulator, it will do so after a successful compilation.
+If you use the option to let the compiler auto-start an emulator, it will do so after a successful compilation.
 This will load your program and the symbol and breakpoint lists (for the machine code monitor) into the emulator.